matomatical/AI-games/README.md

 > winners of each year's tournament, and linking to other repositories
 > around GitHub with exemplary students' code, if I can find it.
 > If you want to be listed, contact me or raise an issue.
+>
+> Note to self: Look through the old AI files (onedrive) for files and
+> and lectures (harddrives) for tournament videos for hall of fame.

 ## Contents